practicalli/neovim/docs/repl-workflow.md

 There are few novel features of programming languages, but each combination has different properties.
 The combination of dynamic, hosted, functional and extended Lisp in Clojure gives developers the tools for making effective programs.
 The ways in which Clojure's unique combination of features can yield a highly effective development process.

 Over more than a decade we have developed an effective approach to writing code in Clojure whose power comes from composing many of its key features.
-As different as Clojure programs are from e.g. Java programs, so to can and should be the development experience.
+As different as Clojure programs are from e.g. Java programs, so too can and should be the development experience.
 You are not in Kansas anymore!

 This talk presents a demonstration of the leverage you can get when writing programs in Clojure, with examples, based on my experiences as a core developer of Clojure and Datomic.